rpy2/rpy2/doc/source/rinterface.rst

    .. attribute:: named

-      `R` does not count references for its object.
+      :program:`R` does not count references for its object.
 This method returns the `NAMED` value (an integer).
       See the R-extensions manual for further details.